Spain: An attractive country for investment

 - Internationalization: In order to step up of the internationalization of the SECTI agents through (i) the promotion of participation in international programs such as Horizon Europe and its joint programming initiatives; (ii) international collaboration with the support of scientific diplomacy; (iii) international cooperation for sustainable development; and (iv) the promotion of and participation in international scientific and technological installations and infrastructure.

 - Social: In order to boost Spanish society’s commitment to R&D&I, encouraging scientific awareness and culture, as well as open and inclusive science and innovation.

-- The first phase (2021-2023) would focus on guaranteeing the strengths of the system, giving priority to supporting R&D&I in the healthcare area, and to investing in the green and digital transition, with strategic actions in priority industries and large growth-driving projects.
+- The first phase (2021-2023) focuses on guaranteeing the strengths of the system, giving priority to supporting R&D&I in the healthcare area, and to investing in the green and digital transition, with strategic actions in priority industries and large growth-driving projects.

-- The second phase (2024-2027) would be aimed at shoring up the value of R&D&I as a tool to develop a knowledge-based economy.
+- The second phase (2024-2027) is aimed at making R&D&I one of Spain’s key pillars and shoring up its value as a tool to develop a knowledge-based economy.

 For more information please see the website of the Ministry of Science and Innovation.

 B) 2021-2023 State Plan for Scientific and Technical Research and Innovation

 The 2021-2023 State Plan for Scientific and Technical Research and Innovation (“PEICTI”), included in the 2021-2027 Spanish Strategy for Science and Technology and Innovation, focuses its objectives on strengthening R&D&I in the most strategic sectors following the pandemic: health, green and digital transition, as well as fostering the development and consolidation of the scientific career path.